Adamslab/OpenSlider/3D Models/X-Axis/Readme.md

 4. Bearing Mount (Grey)

 There might be minor differences between the animations and the available .STL files.
+There is some tolerance in the length of bolts that you can use, so you can usually get away with a slightly longer or shorter bolt than it calls for.

 ## X-Axis Roller Carriage